kylehadam/Phone-Book-Assignment/README.md

 ### Features

-- **Add New Entry**: Users can add a new contact with first name, last name, phone number, and email.
+- **Add New Entry**: Users can add a new contact with a first name, last name, phone number, and email.
 - **Update Entry**: Users can update an existing contact's details.
 - **Delete Entry**: Users can delete a contact from the phone book.
-- **Sort Entries**: Entries can be sorted by last name using the Quick Sort algorithm and Timsort (JavaScript's native sort).
+- **Sort Entries**: Entries can be sorted by last name using JavaScript’s native sort, which utilizes Timsort.
-- **Search Entries**: Users can search for contacts by first name, last name, or phone number.
+- **Search Entries**: Users can search for contacts by first name, last name, or phone number using efficient search techniques.
 - **Display Entries**: Entries are displayed grouped by the initial letter of the last name.
+- **Duplicate Detection**: The system detects and prevents the addition of duplicate entries.

 ## Technologies Used